Older WW Catholic Schools students to return to distance learning

 Once it drops below 300, students in grades 7-12 will return to class on the hybrid schedule.

-Fazzari said today students in seventh through 12th grades have already been distance learning this week after two students tested positive for COVID-19.
-Both of those cases originated from outside the school.
+Fazzari said Thursday students in seventh through 12th grades have already been distance learning this week after two students tested positive for COVID-19.
+Both of those cases originated from outside of the school.

 “Because of our strict adherence to social distancing, mask usage and sanitation procedures, we have no reason to believe that any of our students have been in close contact with these particular students as defined by the Health Department,” Fazzari said.